jdbi/jdbi/README.md

 ## Prerequisites

-Jdbi requires Java 17 or better to run.
+Jdbi requires Java 21 or better to run.
+Further information on versioning is available in the Developer Guide.

-We run CI tests against Java 17, 21, and 25.

 ### Compatibility with older Java versions

-Java 8, 9 and 10 are supported by any Jdbi version before **3.40.0**.

-Java 11 is supported by any Jdbi version before **3.50.0**.

-Java 17 or better is required starting with Jdbi **3.50.0** or newer.
+TODO: fill this in for v4 release

 ### Library compatibility